BlackWasp

 What are Variable Scopes?

 The scope of a variable determines its visibility to the rest of a program.
-In the examples throughout the C# Fundamentals tutorial, variables have been defined within methods, generally as the first lines of code of the method.
-When created in this way, the scope of the variable is the entire method.
-This means that the variable is available to use within the method but when control passes to another method the variable becomes unavailable.
+In the examples throughout the C# Fundamentals tutorial, variables have been defined within methods.
+When created in this way, the scope of the variable is the entire method after the declaration.
+This means that the variable is available to use within the method but when control passes to another method the variable is unavailable.

 As has been demonstrated throughout the tutorial, code blocks can be nested.
 A loop within a method within a class provides three levels of nested code blocks and, therefore, three levels of nested scope.
 When a variable is declared within one of these nested scopes, it is visible only to the current scope and any scopes nested within it.
 This means that a variable declared within a loop is not visible outside of that loop whereas a variable declared outside of the loop is also visible within the loop.